What is a Repeat Prescription?

 *PLEASE NOTE THAT FOR SAFETY REASONS AND TO KEEP OUR PHONE LINES FREE, WE ARE UNABLE TO TAKE REPEAT PRESCRIPTION REQUESTS OVER THE PHONE.*

 - We aim to review all prescription requests within 48 hours and either issue the prescription, or contact you to explain why your request cannot be issued.
+This is due to the large number of requests we receive daily, and because there are several steps involved in ensuring the prescription request is safe to be authorised.
 If your request is straightforward and you are not due a review, your prescription will often be issued more quickly than this.
 If we have a query about your request you may be contacted by text message or phone and asked to provide more information.

 - Prescriptions for regular medications will usually be for a duration of four or eight weeks at the discretion of your prescriber.
 In exceptional circumstances, for example travel, Oral Contraceptive Pills (OCP) and Hormone Replacement Therapy (HRT), NHS England allows us to issue a maximum of 12 weeks on one prescription.
 (For ‘controlled drugs’ which mostly includes strong painkillers, we are only able to issue a maximum of 30 days' supply).
 For anyone experiencing financial hardship and difficulty in paying for prescriptions please consider 'Prescription Prepayment Certificate' more info can be found at https://www.gov.uk/get-a-ppc.